GfSE/CASCaDE-Pages/index.md

 ## In a Nutshell

-The objective of CASCaDE (Collaborative Artifact, Specification, Context and Data Exchange) is to facilitate collaboration in the product lifecycle from conception to retirement.
+CASCaDE (Collaborative Artifact, Specification, Context and Data Exchange) shall facilitate collaboration in the product lifecycle from conception to retirement.
-Standardize such collaboration in terms of data format and ontology.
+Collaboration is standardized in terms of data format and ontology.
+Product data from different sources is combined to a common knowledge graph where standard queries can be applied.
+Useful product information is not only provided for users, but also for exchange between machines including machine learning and artificial intelligence.
-Submit a standard candidate at OMG.
+Objective is to submit a standard candidate at OMG.

 The "Digital Data Package" (<a href="https://www.prostep.org/shop/detail?ai[action]=detail&ai[controller]=Catalog&ai[d_name]=ddp_rec">DDP</a>) from Prostep iViP e.V., "Specification Integration Facility" (<a href="https://specif.de">SpecIF</a>) from GfSE e.V.